redecheck/redecheck/README.md

 ```

 In this example, the report shows that the `button` element contained within the `nav` element is visible at a different
 range of viewport widths in the test version compared to the oracle.
-This could potentially have further impacts, such
+This could potentially have further types of
-as changing the intended alignment of other nearby elements, so it is important to check.
+impacts, such as changing the intended alignment of other nearby elements.
+As such, so it is important to check the
+visibility of this `nav` at different viewport widths.

 #### Alignment Errors